ubco-W2022T1-cosc301/project-group17/README.md

 ## Describe your topic/interest in about 150-200 words

-**Please remember to update this section**

-Blah Blah Looking at worker productivity compared to hours worked, vacation hours, etc
+We are going to be investigating how factors such as population, hours worked, allotted vacation time, and more contribute to said worker's productivity and output.
+This is looked at across several nations.

 ## Describe your dataset in about 150-200 words